libp2p/blog/src/_blog/libp2p-IPFSþing-2023-recap.md

 @[youtube](2h9jth3nvJw)

-Watch Max and Marco talk about all of the performance related aspects of libp2p and what optimizations are in the latest versions.
-They give a great overview of how the Protocol Labs libp2p team does automated performance testing using terraform and two AWS servers on opposite ends of the United States.
+Watch Max and Marco talk about how libp2p maintainers think about and measure performance, plus learn about some of the optimizations that are in the latest versions.
+This talk captures the in-progress work by libp2p maintainers to have automated, realistic, and easily reproducible benchmarks for the implementations.

 ### The Incredible Benefits of libp2p + HTTP: A Match Made in Decentralized Heaven